JaneliaSciComp/JaneliaDataStandards/README.md

 ## Contributing

 This project aims to develop conventions that Janelians need to do their work, and to disseminate those conventions across Janelia.
 It is not this group’s goal to create an international standard.
-However, as this project matures, contributions from the community may be considered.
+However, as this project matures, contributions to and from the community may be considered.
 Individuals outside of Janelia who are interested in writing an article should create a GitHub issue to explore this possibility before investing additional time in it.
 It is this group’s hope that the rapidly evolving conventions developed here may ultimately, gradually, be considered for incorporation into the OME-NGFF standard as well.

 ## Product

 This effort is in its infancy.
 Ultimately, the project is expected to consist of four components:

 - Written articles.
-- A cool website that hosts the articles.
+- An accessible and easily readable website that hosts the articles.
 - A glossary and/or thesaurus.
 - A directory of example data that the public can view and browse.